uswds/uswds-site/pages/documentation/getting-started-developers/phase-three.md

     href: "#contribute-to-the-codebase"
 ---

+Now, equipped with building blocks that are accessible and cohesive, you can get creative.
+Here is an overview of what you need to know to customize your project:

 {: .site-note }
 **Note:** If you use `uswds-gulp`, as detailed in Phase 2, this tool adds each of the files mentioned below to the directory you specify in `PROJECT_SASS_SRC`.